 - 3 large eggs, white and yolk separated for egg wash

 Preparing Cutlets mixture

-- Soak bread in milk, squeeze and set aside.
+- Soak bread in milk then mash the bread, set aside.

-- Make a very small cutlets and cook to test the salt and spice level.
+- Cook a small ball of cutlets to test the salt and spice level.
 Adjust mixture as per taste at this stage if required.
 (This step is optional)

-- Take bread crumbs in a plate.
-Take a small portion of mince mixture and make a small ball and put ball on the bread crumb plate.
-Press the ball and make a round thin disc, covering fully with bread crumbs.
+- Take bread crumbs on a plate.
+Then take a small portion of the mince mixture and make a small ball.

 - Heat oil in a pan on low flame.